 Leverage social media

-Platforms like LinkedIn and even Twitter can be excellent tools for finding potential candidates.
+Platforms like LinkedIn and Twitter can be excellent tools for finding potential candidates.
 Use these platforms to advertise job openings and interact with industry professionals.
 The LinkedIn search function, for instance, allows you to filter candidates based on skills, past job titles, and locations.

 Young professionals and recent graduates are often open to contract-to-hire arrangements to gain experience and prove their worth.
 Reaching out to career services at educational institutions can help you tap into this demographic.
 Some colleges even offer job-posting services where you can advertise your contract-to-hire roles to students and alumni.